Frequently Asked Questions

 As long as you waive your rights of subrogation prior to a loss, your insurance company will accept that waiver.

-Why should my vehicles be titled in the same name as the named insured?
+Why should my vehicle be titled in the same name as the named insured?

 Insurance companies need to make sure that you have an insurable interest in the property insured.
 If you own it then you will be more likely to maintain it, know when a loss occurs, and control who uses it.
 Also, claim payments are made to the named insured.